novu/ruby-attach-volume/README.md

 # AWSAttachVolume

 Use this gem to attach an existing volume to an instance.
 It will verify the volume is in the available state and the same region before attaching.
 Instance will need IAM permissions to describe the volume and attach the volume.
+If using move, the instance will also need to describe snapshots, create & delete both volumes and snapshots.
+Recommended to use conditionals to lock this access down using tags or another ec2 key.

 ## Installation